-Recently, however, experts have begun to be able to identify a small subgroup of people who have a form of A-T in which the symptoms tend to be milder and develop more slowly.
-Genetic studies have shown that individuals with this form of A-T have one of a small group of particular mutations.
-This form of A-T does not have a formal name yet, but tends to be known as 'mild-variant A-T' or sometimes 'mild A-T'.
-However this is not an appropriate name as the symptoms are effectively the same as those of A-T. While the condition may be slower to develop, it is only in this way that it is 'milder' than classic A-T.
+There is a small subgroup of people who have a form of A-T in which the symptoms develop more slowly, and some may be milder or absent, particularly the immunological problems.
+Genetic studies have shown that individuals with this form of A-T have particular mutations, which allow a small amount of functioning ATM protein to be formed.
+This form of A-T does not have a formal name yet, but tends to be known as ‘variant A-T’ or sometimes ‘mild-variant A-T’.
+However this is not an appropriate name as the condition is only really ‘milder’ in that it is slower to develop.

-In addition to the two forms of A-T there are a number of other rare but distinct conditions which share some of the symptoms of A-T. These are also genetic but involve mutations on different genes.
-However it seems that the proteins that these genes produce are ones which interact with ATM in the cell, and as a result some of the same processes are disrupted when these proteins are not produced.
+In addition to the two forms of A-T there are a number of other rare but distinct conditions which share some of the symptoms of A-T. These involve mutations on different genes, but genes which interact with ATM in the cell, and as a result some of the same processes are disrupted when these proteins are not produced.
 Most of these conditions are extremely rare, but as they share symptoms with A-T they are listed here.

 Types of A-T

 This is the condition that is usually described as “A-T”.
 In the case of classic A-T, the mutations on the ATM gene mean that no active ATM protein is produced.
 As a result, people with classic A-T are prone to developing all or most of the classic symptoms.
 These are likely to start developing in early childhood and children are likely to be quite severely disabled by the time they reach puberty.